BreX900/index_generator/README.md

         Automatically generate index / barrel / library files with all the export needed for your library.
       # You can define the name of the library to use within the index
-      library: index_generator
+      name: index_generator
 ```

-- **path**: Path in which to create the index file.
+- **directory_path**: Path in which to create the index file.
 All filters will get the relative path from this directory
-- **name**: Prioritize ownership in folders, otherwise it will use the one defined in the generator with `default_name` key.
+- **file_name**: Prioritize ownership in folders, otherwise it will use the one defined in the generator with `default_file_name` key.
   If it is missing, if the folder is `lib` it will use the package name otherwise the folder name
-- **library**: The name of the library used in the index dart file by the `library` keyword
+- **name**: The name of the library used in the index dart file by the `library` keyword
 - **include** | **exclude**: You can define filters that exclude or include files to be included in the index.
 The filters are passed paths relative to the
   index file.
 You can use [Glob](https://pub.dev/packages/glob) expressions.
 - **exports**: You can define specific export dart packages in index file.